IR35 explained: what self-employed contractors need to know in 2026

 Who decides your IR35 status?

-This depends on who your client is:
+This depends on your client's size:

 If your client is a medium or large private sector company or any public sector body